-Like a regular needle, the size of a double needle is also determined by the thickness of the shaft.
+Like a regular needle, the size of a double-needle is also determined by the thickness of the shaft.
 The thinnest double needles for knit fabrics are numbered 75.
 The number 80 is usually for sewing with metallic thread.
-No. 80, 90, 100 are universal or embroidery needles.
+No. 80, 90, and 100 are universal or embroidery needles.
 Denim needles have a size of 100.

 When you look at the pack of twin needles you usually see two numbers in the size of the needle.
 The two numbers indicate the space between the tips and the size of the needles, respectively.
-For instance, a size 80/4.0mm needle is two size 80 needles spaced 4 mm apart.
-And a size 75/2.0mm needle is two size 75 needles spaced 2 mm apart.
+For instance, a size 80/4.0mm needle is two sizes 80 needles spaced 4 mm apart.
+And a size 75/2.0mm needle is two sizes 75 needles spaced 2 mm apart.

 How to install a twin/double needle

 The twin needle is easily installed on most models of sewing machines.

 Turn the handwheel to put the needle in its highest position.
 Lower the presser foot or even take the presser foot out.
 After that, hold the regular needle (if it’s there), weaken the fixing screw, and remove the needle from the needle holder.
 Turn the twin needle with the flat side away from you and insert it in place of the previous one until the needle touches the stopper.
 Holding the needle with your hand, tighten the fixing screw.